Bureau of Ocean Energy Management (BOEM or “the Bureau”), Interior.

 - Appendix B to Addendum “C”: (Required Data Elements for Protected Species Observer Reports).

-Plans: Pursuant to 30 CFR 585.601, the lessee must submit a SAP within 12 months of lease issuance.
-If the lessee intends to continue its commercial lease with an operations term, the lessee must submit a COP at least 6 months before the end of the site assessment term.
+Plans: Pursuant to 30 CFR 585.601, the leaseholder must submit a SAP within 12 months of lease issuance and a COP at least 6 months before the end of the site assessment term of the lease.

-Financial Terms and Conditions: This section provides an overview of the annual payments required of the lessee that will be fully described in the lease, and the financial assurance requirements that will be associated with the lease.
+Financial Terms and Conditions: This section provides an overview of the annual payments required of a lessee that are described in the proposed lease, and the financial assurance requirements that will be associated with the lease if it is awarded.

-For a 79,350 acre lease (the size of the New York LA), the rent payment will be $238,050 per year ($3 times 79,350) if no portion of the leased area is authorized for commercial operations.
-If 300 megawatts (MW) of a project's nameplate capacity is operating (or authorized for operation), and the approved COP specifies a maximum project size of 500 MW, the rent payment will be $95,220.
+For example, an 81,130 acre lease (the size of the entire proposed New York lease area) will have a rent payment of $243,390 per year if no portion of the leased area is authorized for commercial operations.
+If 300 megawatts (MW) of a project's nameplate capacity is operating (or authorized for operation), and the approved COP specifies a maximum project size of 500 MW, the rent payment will be $97,356.
 This payment is based on the 200 MW of nameplate capacity BOEM has not yet authorized for commercial operations.
-For the above example, this would be calculated as follows: 200MW/500MW × ($3/acre × 79,350 acres) = $95,220.
+For the above example, this would be calculated as follows: 200MW/500MW × ($3/acre × 81,130 acres) = $97,356.

-If the lessee submits an application for relinquishment of a portion of its lease area within the first 45 calendar days following the date that the lease is received by the lessee for execution, and BOEM approves that application, no rent payment will be due on the relinquished portion of the LA.
-Later relinquishments of any portion of the LA will reduce the lessee's rent payments starting in the year following BOEM's approval of the relinquishment.
+If the lessee submits an application for relinquishment of a portion of its lease area within the first 45 calendar days following the date that the lease is received by the lessee for execution, and BOEM approves that application, no rent payment will be due on that relinquished portion of the lease area.
+Later relinquishments of any portion of the lease area will reduce the lessee's rent payments starting in the year following BOEM's approval of the relinquishment.

 The lessee also must pay rent for any project easement associated with the lease, commencing on the date that BOEM approves the COP (or modification thereof) that describes the project easement.
-Annual rent for a project easement is the greater of $5 per acre per year or $450 per year.
+Annual rent for a project easement that is 200 feet wide and centered on the transmission cable is $70 per statute mile.
+For any additional acreage required, the lessee must also pay the greater of $5 per acre per year or $450 per year.

 Operating Fee Rate: The operating fee rate is the share of imputed wholesale market value of the projected annual electric power production due to BOEM as an annual operating fee.
-For the New York LA to be offered in this sale, this fee is set at 0.02 (i.e., 2%) during the entire life of commercial operations.
+For the proposed New York lease area, BOEM will set the fee at 0.02 (i.e., 2%) during the entire life of commercial operations.

-Wholesale Power Price Index: Pursuant to 30 CFR 585.506(c)(2)(i), the wholesale power price, expressed in dollars per MW-hour, is determined at the time each annual operating fee payment is due, based on the weighted average of the inflation-adjusted peak and off-peak spot price indices.
-Typically, BOEM's commercial wind leases specify an electric region and a source for referencing price information.
-However, at the current time, it is uncertain where a project's transmission cable may make landfall, so BOEM decided not to specify the electric region and source of price information at the lease issuance stage.
-The electric region of the wholesale power price index will encompass the location where the cable makes landfall.
-BOEM will specify the referencing price information upon approval of the COP.
+Wholesale Power Price Index: Pursuant to 30 CFR 585.506(c)(2)(i), the wholesale power price, expressed in dollars per MW-hour, is determined at the time each annual operating fee payment is due, based on the weighted average of the inflation-adjusted peak and off-peak spot price indices for the NYC Zone J (NYISO) electric region for the most recent year of spot price data available.
 The wholesale power price is adjusted for inflation from the year associated with the published spot price indices to the year in which the operating fee is to be due, based on the Lease Anniversary and using annual implicit price deflators as reported by the U.S. Department of Commerce Bureau of Economic Analysis.

-Within 10 business days after receiving the lease copies and pursuant to 30 CFR 585.515-.516, the provisional winner of the New York LA must provide an initial lease-specific bond or other approved means of meeting BOEM's initial financial assurance requirements.
+Financial Assurance: Within 10 business days after receiving the lease copies and pursuant to 30 CFR 585.515-.516, the provisional winner of the New York lease area must provide an initial lease-specific bond or other approved means of meeting the lessor's initial financial assurance requirements.
 The provisional winner may meet financial assurance requirements by posting a surety bond or by setting up an escrow account with a trust agreement giving BOEM the right to withdraw the money held in the account on demand.
-BOEM encourages the provisionally winning bidder to discuss the financial assurance requirement with BOEM as soon as possible after the auction has concluded.
+BOEM encourages the provisional winner to discuss the financial assurance requirement with BOEM as soon as possible after the auction has concluded.

 BOEM will base the amount of all SAP, COP, and decommissioning financial assurance requirements on cost estimates for meeting all accrued lease obligations at the respective stages of development.
 The required amount of supplemental and decommissioning financial assurance will be determined on a case-by-case basis.